A winding road cuts through lush green hills dotted with trees and a few scattered houses in Williamson County, Tennessee.

 Imagine a national park that’s 450 miles long… It may sound impossible, but it exists!
-Starting in Nashville, Tennessee, and ending in Natchez, Mississippi, the Natchez Trace Parkway is widely recognized as one of the most beautiful scenic drives in the U.S. While you won’t see any strip malls or fast food joints along the way, you will come upon lovely waterfalls, historic structures, rugged hikes, and even a 200-year-old unsolved mystery.
+Starting in Nashville, Tennessee, and ending in Natchez, Mississippi, the Natchez Trace Parkway is widely recognized as one of the most beautiful scenic drives in the U.S. Easily accessible from Franklin, the parkway makes for a convenient starting point for your adventure.
+While you won’t see any strip malls or fast food joints along the way, you will come upon lovely waterfalls, historic structures, rugged hikes, and even a 200-year-old unsolved mystery.
 Intrigued?
 Read on!

 The Natchez Trace Parkway loosely follows the original Natchez Trace; a path first carved out by prehistoric animals, then nomadic Indians, European explorers, and finally wagon trains — By the early 1800s, it was a major thoroughfare for goods headed to and from the Mississippi River.